rowanshedden/boarding-pass-issuer-ui/README.md

-# SITA Government Controller Web App
+# SITA Boarding Pass Issuer Web App

-The SITA Government Controller Web App is a single-page app (SPA) for organizations who issue and verify self-sovereign identity (SSI) credentials via an Aries cloud agent (such as [ACA-Py](https://github.com/hyperledger/aries-cloudagent-python)).
+The SITA Boarding Pass Issuer Web App is a single-page app (SPA) for organizations who issue and verify self-sovereign identity (SSI) credentials via an Aries cloud agent (such as [ACA-Py](https://github.com/hyperledger/aries-cloudagent-python)).
 This app provides a friendly UI for end-users that can be easily deployed to a private or public cloud and accessed from any modern web browser.

 For an introduction to self-sovereign identity (SSI), please see [Phil Windley's article](https://www.windley.com/archives/2018/09/multi-source_and_self-sovereign_identity.shtml) on the topic.